mozman/ezdxf/docs/source/dxfentities/viewport.rst

     .. attribute:: dxf.center

-        Center point of the viewport in modelspace circle (3D point in :ref:`WCS`)
+        Center point of the viewport in modelspace (3D point in :ref:`WCS`).

     .. attribute:: dxf.width